 Gallan uses the tweet and the hospital's response in his "Service Design and Patient Experience" course to show students a practical example of how vested health care institutions are in addressing this previously overlooked area in health care management.

-The course, which is part of DePaul's Health Sector Management MBA concentration, focuses exclusively on the patient experience, an area, Gallan says, that offers unique opportunities for those seeking careers in health care management.
+The course focuses exclusively on the patient experience, an area, Gallan says, that offers unique opportunities for those seeking careers in health care management.